 Azure Service Bus is a generic, cloud-based messaging system for connecting just about anything—applications, services, and devices—wherever they are.
-Connect apps running on Azure, on-premises—or both.
+Connect apps running on Azure, on-premises systems, or both.
 You can even use Service Bus to connect household appliances, sensors, and other devices like tablets or phones to a central application or to each other.

 Asynchronous messaging patterns are the architectural cornerstone of reliable and scalable applications.
-Integrating cloud resources like SQL Azure, Azure Storage, and Azure Websites with Service Bus messaging ensures smooth operation under heavy and variable load with the durability to survive intermittent failures.
+Integrating cloud resources like Azure SQL Database, Storage, and Web Apps for App Service, with Service Bus messaging ensures smooth operation under heavy and variable load with the durability to survive intermittent failures.

-Service Bus Relay solves the challenges of communicating between on-premises applications and the outside world by allowing on-premises web services to project public endpoints.
+The Service Bus relay service solves the challenges of communicating between on-premises applications and the outside world by allowing on-premises web services to project public endpoints.
 Systems can then access these web services, which continue to run on-premises from anywhere on the planet.